k0sproject/k0smotron/README.md

 EOF
 ```

+## Creating cluster join tokens

-## At the moment there isn't a way to gather one, you may obtain one by running
+At the moment there isn't an automated way to gather one, you may obtain one by running

 ```
 kubectl exec -n <K0smotronCluster namespace> <K0smotron pod> k0s token create --role=worker